drew-schiller/spotted/README.md

-Spotted is a web-based game that involves your music taste and how well you know your friends.
+Spotted is a web-based game that uses your music taste to test how well you know your friends!
 Players join by linking their Spotify Account.
-Each round, a new song is selected.
-The goal is to guess which one of your friends has the song in their playlist.
+Every round, a different song is selected from the players' libraries.
+The goal is to guess who amongst your friends has the song in their playlist.